lainio/err2/README.md

 ### Upcoming releases

 ##### 0.9.1
-- More support for `assert` package for tests
+- More support for `assert` package for tests: plugins like nvim-go
 - More support for wrapping multiple errors

 ##### 0.9.2
-- More documentation, reparing for some sort of margeting
+- More documentation, reparing for some sort of marketing